vinx13/bookstore/readme.md

 Session is managed by Spring Session and stored in Redis.

 ## Database
-We use retaional database, such as MySQL, for primary data storage.
+We use relational database, such as MySQL, for primary data storage.
 Besides, MongoDB GridFS is utilized for storing images.
 Redis is used for saving session.

 ## Functionality
 * CRUD for users, books, genres, orders, authors